 The bee has for centuries been a symbol of industry and is featured on the coat of arms of the city of Manchester, UK, where the scheme is based.
-It has also has its connections in reproduction in the old English language euphemism "The birds and the bees".
+It has also connections to reproduction in the old English language euphemism "The birds and the bees".